Improving Intrinsic Exploration with Language Abstractions: L-AMIGo

-where the second term can be seen as noisily generating negative samples of (start state, unachieved description) pairs based on the set of descriptions $\mathcal{G}$ known to the teacher at the time.\footnote{If the student encounters multiple ``first'' descriptions in a state, the teacher predicts 1 for \emph{each} description, and 0 for all others. } Note that since $\mathcal{G}$ is updated during training, Equation~\ref{eq:lamigogroundingxent} grows to include more terms over time.
+where the second term noisily generates negative samples of (start state, unachieved description) pairs based on the set of descriptions $\mathcal{G}$ known to the teacher at the time, similar to contrastive learning.\footnote{If multiple ``first'' descriptions are found, the teacher predicts 1 for \emph{each} description, and 0 for all others. } Note that since $\mathcal{G}$ is updated during training, Equation~\ref{eq:lamigogroundingxent} grows to include more terms over time.

 To summarize, training the teacher involves three steps: (1) updating the running set of descriptions seen in the environment, (2) learning the policy network based on whether the student achieved goals proposed by the teacher, and (3) learning the grounding network by predicting descriptions encountered from initial states.
 Algorithm~\ref{alg:lamigo} in Appendix~\ref{app:lamigo_algorithm} describes how L-AMIGo trains in an asynchronous actor-critic framework, where the student and teacher are jointly trained from batches of experience collected from separate actor threads, as used in our experiments (see Section~\ref{sec:experiments}).